 AutoAlert-Often those who fall are unable to call for help even with their Lifelife pendant or wristband.
 AutoAlert technology detects when somebody is falling and then automatically calls the Lifeline center for help.
 As always, the AutoAlert pendant can be pressed at anytime to receive help.

-Wireless-Uses a cordless (non-landline) phone communicator, which is intergrated within the Lifeline system.
+Wireless-Uses a cordless (non-landline) phone communicator, which is integrated within the Lifeline system.

 Go Safe-uses satellite location technology so you don't have to interrupt your busy life.
 Works from home or away: two-way communication available right from the Lifeline pendant.
 (See pricing below).